dkhachatrian/writeups/readme.md

 - Bayes' Theorem
 - Entropy, Cross-Entropy, and KL Divergence (and I guess mutual information?)
 - Constrained Optimization (Lagrangian; KKT conditions)
+- Boosting meta-algorithms, with gradient boosting as a more concrete example

 (The PDF has a clickable table of contents that it seems Github isn't able to render on-site.
 It does work when downloaded though!)